MattMS/mattms.github.io/README.md

 I have settled on.

 [My Lubuntu configuration](https://github.com/MattMS/my-lubuntu-config)
-mostly just contains keyboard shortcuts that I settled on over time.
+mostly just contains some keyboard shortcuts.
-I also reformatted a few of the comments to make it easier to read.
+I also reformatted a few of the comments to make it easier to read the config.

 ### Vim

-[Vim](http://www.vim.org/) is the last editor I switched to and never looked back.
+[Vim](http://www.vim.org/) is hard to learn and harder to leave.

 [My Vim configuration](https://github.com/MattMS/my-vim-config)
 contains a bunch of shortcuts and extensions I like to use.